quixio/quix-streams/docs/subscribe.md

 ## Subscribing to streams

 === "Python"
-    Once you have the `TopicConsumer` instance you can start reading streams.
+    Once you have the `TopicConsumer` instance you can start receiving streams.
 For each stream received from the specified topic, `TopicConsumer` will execute the callback `on_stream_received`.
 This callback will be invoked every time you receive a new Stream.
 For example, the following code prints the StreamId for each stream received on that topic:

     ``` python
     from quixstreams import TopicConsumer, StreamConsumer

-    def on_stream_received_handler(topic_consumer: TopicConsumer, new_stream: StreamConsumer):
+    def on_stream_received_handler(new_stream: StreamConsumer):
         print("New stream read:" + new_stream.stream_id)

     topic_consumer.on_stream_received = on_stream_received_handler